bashuser30/dl-distro/CONTRIBUTING.md

 - **Open an Issue First**: Before you start writing code, it's a good idea to open an issue to discuss your intended changes.
 This way, we can avoid any unnecessary work or potential conflicts with planned features.

 - **Pull Requests**: Once you're ready to share your changes, please open a pull request.
 Ensure your PR has a descriptive title and explains the purpose and context of the change.
-For a typical example of what a pull request should include, please see this [commit comparison](https://codeberg.org/bashuser30/dl-distro/compare/34dbaa14e8...64e55c4b7d).
+For a typical example of what a pull request should include, please see this [commit](https://codeberg.org/bashuser30/dl-distro/commit/04d3a8e96c49dacc9dd2f2e9f42db15b80c02241).

 ### Testing